 Your visual field is the full extent of what you can see to the sides without moving your eyes.
 The visual field test determines whether you have difficulty seeing in any areas of your overall field of vision.
 The different types of visual field tests include:

 - Confrontation exam.
 Your eye doctor sits directly in front of you and asks you to cover one eye.
 You look straight ahead and tell the doctor each time you see his or her hand move into view.

-- Tangent screen exam.
+- Manual testing, including tangent screen and Goldmann exams.
 You sit a short distance from a screen and focus on a target at its center.
 You tell the doctor when you can see an object move into your peripheral vision and when it disappears.

 - Automated perimetry.
 As you look at a screen with blinking lights on it, you press a button each time you see a blink.

 Using your responses to one or more of these tests, your eye doctor determines the fullness of your field of vision.
 If you aren't able to see in certain areas, noting the pattern of your visual field loss may help your eye doctor diagnose your eye condition.

 You could have poor color vision and not even realize it.
 If you have difficulty distinguishing certain colors, your eye doctor may screen your vision for a color deficiency.
 To do this, your doctor shows you several multicolored dot-pattern tests.

 If you have no color deficiency, you'll be able to pick out numbers and shapes from within the dot patterns.
 If you do have a color deficiency, you'll find it difficult to see certain patterns within the dots.
 Your doctor may use other tests, as well.

 A slit lamp is a microscope that magnifies and illuminates the front of your eye with an intense line of light.
 Your doctor uses this device to examine the eyelids, lashes, cornea, iris, lens and fluid chamber between your cornea and iris.